atharvaaalok/Learning-Notes/Notes_GoogleDocs.md

 ### Page Setup
-Start by setting the page setup.
+Start with the page setup.

 ### Selection Trick
 Click at point 1, hold shift, click at point 2.
 Everything in between will be selected.